 CIVIS was built by eight civic European universities on civic values such as inclusiveness, social equity and solidarity with the purpose to assume its social responsibility towards the future generations for the benefit of the European community.
 All CIVIS member universities are fueled with the mission to serve their local community and actively contribute to the social, cultural and economical dynamism of their ecosystem.
 The CIVIS alliance aims to reinforce its civic identity and activity through collaboration at the European level.

 As a European Civic University, we take the global health situation with COVID-19 very seriously.
-To face the Coronavirus disease, our CIVIS member universities have organised several initiatives and solidarity actions to better help our communities.
+To face the Coronavirus disease, our CIVIS member universities have organised many initiatives and solidarity actions to better help our communities.